VellyD/SustainabilityBlog/sustainability-blog/README.md

 ## Starting the app:

-For now the app is running locally using the npm start form VS Code
+For now the app is running locally using the npm start.

 ### `npm start`